.

 First International Resolution to Protect Interpreters from Threats, Kidnapping, Injury, Death and Imprisonment

-Linguists, more popularly known as translators, who work behind the scenes for the military, are in constant danger.
-Allies and foes alike view these professionals as spies, and do everything in their power to prevent the linguists from carrying out their mission: to protect fellow soldiers by translating broadcasts, yells on the battle field, and
+The Critical Role of Military Translators and Interpreters Linguists, more popularly known as translators, who work behind the scenes for the military, are in constant danger.
+Allies and foes alike view these professionals as spies and do everything in their power to prevent linguists from carrying out their mission: to protect fellow soldiers by translating

 First International Resolution to Protect Interpreters from Threats, Kidnapping, Injury, Death and Imprisonment Read More »